Mazumbai warty frog

 The Mazumbai warty frog (Callulina kisiwamsitu) is a species of frogs in the family Brevicipitidae.
 It is endemic to forests of the West Usambara Mountains of Tanzania where it is threatened by habitat loss.
 It is part of a species complex and was recognised as a separate species in 2004, having previously been included in Callulina kreffti.

 Description

 Callulina kisiwamsitu is a small species with an adult length of 30 to 40 mm.
-The females are larger than the males.
+The females are larger than males.
 The skin is densely warted and the colour is a mottling of various shades of brown and black.

 Distribution and habitat

 Callulina kisiwamsitu is endemic to the West Usambara Mountains in Tanzania.
 Much of this area has been deforested and this species is found in the remains of the forested area around Lushoto including the Mazumbai Forest Reserve, Ambangula Forest Reserve and Shume-Mugambo Forest Reserve.
-It is found climbing in trees and on the ground in damp forests with thick undergrowth.
+It is found climbing trees and on the ground in damp forests with thick undergrowth.